-The OCP supports lands designated as RA generally being maintained as large land parcels, and further supports a 20 hectare minimum parcel size in recognition that these areas will remain as rural, with limited community services and infrastructure.
-Section 7.3.1.3 of the OCP also discourages the subdivision of lands within Faulder and Meadow Valley area as a means of maintaining the "rural character" of the area.
+With this in mind, Administration recognizes that the OCP Bylaw supports lands designated as RA generally being maintained as large land parcels, and further supports a 20 hectare minimum parcel size in recognition that these areas will remain as rural, with limited community services and infrastructure.
+Section 7.3.1.3 of the OCP Bylaw also discourages the subdivision of lands within Faulder and Meadow Valley area as a means of maintaining the "rural character" of the area.

-The OCP requires that proposals to create additional land designated as Large Holdings (LH) or Small Holdings (SH) be assessed against various criteria such as availability of vacant LH and SH lands, capability of the natural environment and impact on environmentally sensitive areas, servicing, and compatibility with adjacent land uses and designations, and the character of the existing area (Section 10.3.4).
+The OCP Bylaw requires that proposals to create additional land designated as Large Holdings (LH) or Small Holdings (SH) be assessed against various criteria such as availability of vacant LH and SH lands, capability of the natural environment and impact on environmentally sensitive areas, servicing, and compatibility with adjacent land uses and designations, and the character of the existing area (Section 10.3.4).